douglasselph/dug-projects/leaf/doc/HUMAN_BASELINE_CULTIVATION_PLAN.md

 The strategy should naturally prefer rerolling a bad result over rerolling an already-good result.

-The score may also consider whether spending Water would violate the intended reserve policy once that policy is approved.
+The score also considers whether spending Water would cross the shared protected reserve, applying the policy's soft reserve-spend penalty rather than a hard prohibition.

 ### 3.3 Water refresh